chrisspencer1013/NHacks_Android/README.md

 *Does anyone know what a class is?* If not, let's google it together and find some information on it.

-(Just in case if you can't find much: [Here is one](https://medium.freecodecamp.org/object-oriented-programming-concepts-21bb035f7260), [Here is another](https://dev.to/wathsara/java-object-oriented-programing-oop-32ao))
+(Just in case if you can't find much: [Here is one](https://medium.freecodecamp.org/object-oriented-programming-concepts-21bb035f7260), and [here is another](https://dev.to/wathsara/java-object-oriented-programing-oop-32ao))

 6. Check out the XML
 *(I will show how to get to text view and help explain what is going on here)*

-**BUILD!** (hello world is already there, congrats!)
+**BUILD!** (you've built a hello world app, congrats!)

 ***REMEMBER TO MAKE USE OF REFACTORING/RENAMING WITHIN ANDROID STUDIO***